ewolff/ewolff.com/_posts/2025-03-31-Gaslighting-AIs.md

 information like this?
 Imagine I plan to build a Molotov cocktail - would I use sophisticated "psychological" "attacks" against a text generator to get an answer that might be wrong?
-So I tried the obviously way: A search on a search engine.
+So I tried the obviousl way: A search on a search engine.
 Two clicks later I found a document that explains how to build sophisticated improvised explosive devices and I have good reason to believe that they actually work.
 I have to admit that this particular document does not explain how to